Best Vitamin C Serums 2026: Expert Picks

 Sodium Ascorbyl Phosphate (SAP) is a water-soluble derivative that converts to active ascorbic acid in the skin.
 It works at a higher, gentler pH (6-7) and does not sting on application.
 Mad Hippie uses SAP.
 The trade-off: slower results and lower potency compared to LAA.
 For sensitive skin that cannot tolerate LAA's acidity, SAP is the pragmatic alternative.

 Ascorbyl glucoside is another stable derivative, converted by skin enzymes after application.
 It appears in several Japanese and Korean formulations.
-Brightening results are gentler and slower than LAA but the stability advantage is meaningful — serums last 6-12 months without color change.
+Brightening results are gentler and slower than LAA but the stability advantage is substantial — serums last 6-12 months without any visible color change.

 Viniferine (Caudalie's patented ingredient) is technically not Vitamin C at all — it is a vine sap derivative that targets melanin production through a completely different biochemical pathway.
 It is included in this roundup because consumers searching for "brightening serums" encounter it alongside Vitamin C products, and the comparison is worth making explicitly.